All Episodes

 We were winning.

-If you've seen the movie or read the book, Blackhawk Down, we won the battle in Somalia.
+If you've seen the movie or read the book Black Hawk Down, we won the battle in Somalia.

 We won that battle.

-We lost twelve Rangers.
+We lost 12 Rangers.

 We won the battle.

-But they dragged a dead ranger naked through the streets.
+But they dragged a dead Ranger naked through the streets.

 It was on television that Clinton administration saw their 65% approval rating in jeopardy, and we pulled out.

-Osama bin Laden on record as having said, that's when he learned we can't take casualties, we won't take casualties and we'll pull out.
+Osama bin Laden on record as having said that's when he learned we can't take casualties, we won't take casualties, and we'll pull out.

-Then you have the Democrats in general who for the last five years have been actively engaged in securing defeat in the Bush administration foreign policy, including the war in Iraq, and I would even go so far as to say their ability to hamper the war on terror.
+Then you have the Democrats in general who for the last five years have been actively engaged in securing defeat in the Bush administration foreign policy, including the war in Iraq.

-Abu Ghrab, Club Gitmo, trying to get terrorist representation under the U.S. Constitution rather than treating them as uh enemy combatants.
+Abu Ghrab, Club Gitmo, trying to get terrorist representation under the U.S. Constitution rather than treating them as enemy combatants.

-There has been an effort to sabotage victory over this particular Enemy by the liberals and the left in this country and their allies in the Democratic Party.
+There has been an effort to sabotage victory over this particular enemy by the liberals and the left in this country and their allies in the Democratic Party.

-Another couple of years, and they figure they're going to, well, they will be rid of Bush.
+The Iranians know that all they have to do is bide their time, another couple of years, and they figure they're going to, well, they will be rid of Bush.

-And at that point, who knows who will have as president, but if we end up with a Democrat, then the Iranians can have their way, do what they want.
+But if we end up with a Democrat, then the Iranians can have their way, do what they want.

 They'll just bide their time right now.

-They get the impression that the American people don't support anything going on in Iraq or anything going on in a war on terror because we haven't gotten bin Laden, and you know it has to stoke them.
+They get the impression that the American people don't support anything going on in Iraq or anything going on in a war on terror because we haven't gotten bin Laden.

 Human nature.